aohonze/quantk_huobi_python/README.md

 ## Usage

-After above section, this SDK should be already download to your local machine, this section introduce this SDK and how to use it correctly.
+After above section, this APP should be already download to your local machine, this section introduce the HuoBi Python SDK and how to use it correctly.

+The Official Huobi API document may help you to use this SDK: https://huobiapi.github.io/docs/spot/v1/en/#introduction

-### Folder structure
+### File & Folder structure

 This is the folder and package structure of SDK source code and the description